HexagonMI-DE-StructureCoE/Mentat-Procedures/README.md

 ## User Plugins

-All the User Plugins coming from Github repo as a prefix gh

-basic_demo describes how to create your own user plugin
+The User Plugins can be found in Mentat menu and are idenfied by the prefix gh (GitHub)

+User Plugin Demo contains a basic introduction.

+Please start to contribute to this repo !!!